gdonisi/gdonisi/README.md

 I write code mostly in **Python** and **Java**, which means I spend half my time dealing with indentation errors and the other half wondering why everything in Java takes 10 lines.
 Occasionally, I build things.
 Some of them _kinda_ work.

 I know how to Google.
-I don't know how to plug USB sticks on the first try.
+I know how to plug USB sticks on the first try (especially Type-C).

 **Things I like**:
 - Linux